nginxinc/nginx-amplify-doc/amplify-guide.md

 Alerts page describes configuration of system monitors and associated triggers used to notify you of any anomalies in your systems' behavior.

-Alerts are based on setting a monitor for a particular metric.
-When the monitor is being set you will also be able to specify the threshold, and the email for notifications.
+Alerts are based on setting a rule to monitor a particular metric.
+When the rule is being set you will also be able to specify the threshold, and the email for notifications.
 You can use any email, e.g. your PagerDuty email routing for that.

 **Note.** Emails are sent using [AWS SES](https://aws.amazon.com/ses/).
 Make sure your mail relay accepts their traffic.

-The way monitors and alerts work is the following:
+The way rules and alerts work is the following:

  1. Metrics are being continuously monitored against the rulesets
  2. If there's a rule for a metric, the new metric update is checked to violate the threshold